jsk336/docs/docs/api/antha/cmd/anthafmt/anthafmt.md

     	Try to simplify code (after applying the rewrite rule, if any).
     -w
     	Do not print reformatted sources to standard output.
-    	If a file's formatting is different from gofmt's, overwrite it with gofmt's version.
+    	If a file's formatting is different from anthamt's, overwrite it with anthamt's version.

 Debugging support: